Lixhr/Greffe/README.md

 ### Use cases

 Other instrumentation tools shine on OS-hosted targets.
-Greffe's specialty is bare-metal targets.
+Greffe focuses on bare-metal firmware instead.
 Use cases include, but are not limited to:

 - Function tracing
 - Exploit development